Reimagining institutional ethics procedures in research partnerships with young people across Majority/Minority World contexts.

 Because ‘grown-ups don’t always get it right’: Allyship with children in research – from research question to authorship.

-Maynard, E., Barton, S., Rivett, K., Maynard, O., & Davies, W. (2020).
+Maynard, E., Barton, S., Rivett, K., Maynard, O., & Davies, W. (2021).
 Because ‘grown-ups don’t always get it right’: Allyship with children in research – from research question to authorship.
-Qualitative Research in Psychology, Published on-line ahead of print. pp. 1-19.
+Qualitative Research in Psychology, 18(4), pp.518-536.
+This paper reflects on a project that was fully co-constructed with children, with adults who guided them through planning, […]

 Advocating for a more relational and dynamic model of participation for child researchers.